scottswezey/WP-Comment-Killer/README.md

 # Uninstalling
 The script can only be deactivated through wp-admin.
 That said, it makes no changes to the DB, and can be safely renamed before removing it entirely.

+## Didn't install this on your site?
+Your web host may have.
+Check with them, and contact them for support.
+That said, this is very easy to disable and remove if you've fixed your spam bot issue.

 # Etc

 ## Authors and Contributors